 Zirui Huang is a designer based in New York and Shanghai.
 She studied fashion design in Fashion Institute of Technology focused on All-gender and knitwear.
 She appreciates the aesthetic of romantic minimalism and subtle things.
 She loves to create and manipulate unique fabrics to get the customers to pay more attention on the continuity of the garments’ surfaces.
 With a heavy focus on textile, Zirui uses an understated color palette in her collection to create a sober and temperate style, which always has a quiet but powerful beauty to her.
 Zirui received $10,000 prize in the China Beauty Fund Fashion Design Scholarship competition in 2016, Zirui is also a shortlist of Fashion Scout London AW18; finalist of the CFDA Scholarship Design competition and finalist of the Geoffrey Beene Scholarship Design Competition in 2016.
 Meet Zirui Huang

 5) Anqi Jiang – New York, NY

-Anqi Jiang, was born and raised in Beijing，China and now working at Calvin Klein in New York.
-She is also a fashion design student at Fashion Institute of Technology.
+Anqi Jiang, was born and raised in Beijing，China.
+She is a fashion design student at Fashion Institute of Technology.